filamentgroup/Ajax-Include-Pattern/README.md

     <a href="..." data-after="articles/latest/fragment">Latest Articles</a>

-   * Also, the data-threshold attr allows a min width for this to apply.
+Also, the data-threshold attr allows a min width for this to apply.

+Note: these attributes can be placed on any element, not just anchors.

 On domready, you can apply the plugin like this: